Miss BumBum Suzy Cortez Flaunts A Wet Derriere In Sultry Shower Snap

 Miss BumBum Suzy Cortez just sent pulses racing across social media when she posted a number of pictures of herself — including one where her derriere gets wet after taking an outdoor shower.

-It’s little surprise that the Brazilian bombshell would want to flaunt her famous asset, as it has been declared the best in the world.
+It’s of little surprise that the Brazilian bombshell would want to flaunt her famous asset, as it has been declared the best in the world.
 Though Suzy was previously thrust into the limelight after winning the national 2015 Miss BumBum competition, she has been making even more headlines thanks to her victory in the 2019 International version.

 She seems to be taking advantage of the attention with a social media binge, and just posted nine uploads in the past 24 hours alone.
 A majority of them proudly display her posterior.

-The most recent of these feature a video where the brunette beauty takes an outdoor shower while at the beach.
+The most recent of these features a video where the brunette beauty takes an outdoor shower while at the beach.
 With her back to the camera, her derriere commands full attention.
-For her attire, she wore a bright pink and yellow bikini.
+For her attire, she wears a bright pink and yellow bikini.

 The bikini top features a back tie, and the bottoms are cut in the popular thong style, which leaves very little of her bumbum to the imagination.
 The video shows Suzy standing on the beach, watching the blue ocean while water from the outdoor shower runs down her toned and tan body.